 In the past, spammy link building practices often resulted in search engine penalties, leading to huge organic traffic loss.

-In reality though, the net-effect will be negative due to the opportunity cost.
-Whilst your website is wasting time on things that don’t work, you’re not doing the things that do work – the effect of which is amplified by competitors who are taking the right approach.
+In reality though, the net effect will be negative due to the opportunity cost.
+Whilst you’re wasting time on things that don’t work, you’re not doing the things that do work – the effect of which is amplified by competitors who are taking the right approach.

 Also, just because Google is good at ignoring bad links doesn’t mean penalties aren’t still handed out.
 If a website shows clear evidence of ongoing, mass abuse of a spammy link building practice, it could lead to a penalty.
 At the very least it will show a website to be untrustworthy, which could negatively impact rankings too.